mate-academy/kt-extension-property/README.md

 # Extension property

+In this task, you will implement an isAdult Extension Property for the Person Class in Kotlin

 Suppose you have a `Person` class defined in your project or in a library you are using, which only includes basic information like `name` and `age`: